 Upon examination of the handbag, we noted the following exterior issues: water stains, scratched and scuffed leather, and color-mismatched paint (think: Home Depot) used to hide underlying stains in various places.

 In addition, it appeared that the interior of the handbag, although quite soiled, had not even been touched by the shoe repair shop.

 The results of the transformation can be seen in the following BEFORE and AFTER photographs:

 For even more BEFORE and AFTER photographs on the transformation of this handbag, please view our slide show below:

 To view this slide show on a full screen, hit the X button with the arrow tips.

 High-end handbags, purses, wallets and backpacks should always be cleaned by hand.
 And then only by a cleaner who

 In Arizona, there is only one cleaner who meets these 3 criteria: RAVE FabriCARE in Scottsdale.

-By the way, if you don’t live in the metro Phoenix area, all is not lost.
-We ship throughout the USA and Canada.
+By the way, if you don't live in the metro Phoenix area, all is not lost.
+We ship throughout the USA, Canada and selected other countries.